 Here’s how it works:

 You will be required to set up a customized Remarketing Tag on your site that will pull down Product Identification numbers from your merchant feed and pass them on to Google.
-Google will then match these Product IDs to your Google Merchant Center feed and use those characteristics to power your ‘Dynamic Ads.’
+Google will then match these Product IDs to your Google Merchant Center feed and use those characteristics to power your ‘Dynamic Display Ads.’

-Once the coding is implemented properly, you’ll need to get things set up in AdWords.
+Once the coding is implemented properly, you’ll need to get things set up in Google Ads.
 Just like any remarketing campaign, you’ll need to set up some audiences to target.
 To do this, navigate to your Shared Library, Audiences, and then select ‘Remarketing list’ from the ‘New audience’ dropdown as seen below.

 From there, create a ‘List Definition,’ meaning select who you want to contain in the audience.
 In the example below, I’ve selected ‘pagetype equals product.’
 This means I’ll be cookie-ing those that have visited any page on my site that contains ‘product’ in the URL string.
 I’ve then chosen a ‘Membership duration’ of 15 days.
 This basically means the number of days a visitor’s cookie will stay on my remarketing list.